skidan007/alx_html_css/headphones/README.md

-This is a starting from scratch project with html and scc
+This is a starting from scratch project with html and css